|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 |This article is part of the CoalSwarm coverage of coal plants|

-In 2006, Duke Energy and Vectren proposed the Edwardsport coal plant to be built in Knox County, Indiana, intended to replace two existing oil and coal plants built in the 1940’s, the Edwardsport Generating Station (existing).
+In 2006, Duke Energy and Vectren proposed the Edwardsport coal plant to be built in Knox County, Indiana, intended to replace two existing oil and coal plants built in the 1940’s, the Edwardsport Generating Station (retired).
 There is significant opposition to the plant, both because the concentration of coal generators in this area is one of the highest in the world, and because the local power needs have already been met.

 May 2007 update: Environmental and consumer groups – including Citizens Action Coalition of Indiana, Save the Valley, the Sierra Club and Valley Watch – testified that the proposed plant is not the best available option.
 These groups have urged the Indian Utility Regulatory Commission (IURC) to direct Duke Energy/Vectren towards energy efficiency and renewable power.
 Among the many objections to the plant is the significant potential for wind generation in Indiana, which could meet or exceed the energy capacity of the new Edwardsport plant.
 The IURC approved the plant on Nov.
 20, 2007.
 An air permit from the Indiana Dept. of Environmental Management (IDEM) is still pending; the comment period for the IDEM hearing closes Dec.
 31, 2007, but the Citizen’s Action Coalition is trying to get that deadline extended until February.

 April 2008 update: The Sierra Club filed suit in federal court in Indiana seeking to hold Duke Energy accountable for failing to install modern pollution controls at the existing Edwardsport plant.
 According to the Clean Air Act, coal-fired power plants are required to install modern pollution controls when they upgrade the rest of the facility, something the Sierra Club contends Duke has not done.